pyrossh/rust-embed/readme.md

   possible to serve files from a server, depending on whether the client accepts compression or not, without having to compress or decompress anything at runtime.
+  - If the compression makes little difference, for example a jpeg file won't compress much further if at all, then the compressed version is skipped.
 - Some metadata that is useful for web headers like `ETag` and `Last-Modified` are computed ahead of time and embedded into the executable.
 This makes it possible to use these in a web server without any computation at runtime.
+- The file data is returned as a `&'static` reference.
+This makes is easy to use the file data in a server response without creating copies or reference counting.
+  - As a result, this fork doesn't have the "debug mode" feature that dynamically looks up files, that just wouldn't be static!
+You will need to recompile even during debugging to update embedded files.

 These differences can be useful for web servers, with the caveat that it will increase executable size beyond what the original `rust-embed` does.
 If you are